webtiming/timingsrc/v2.1/sequencing/README.md

 - a cue is *active* whenever its interval covers this moving point.
 - *enter* and *exit* events are emmitted at the precise momement when a cue becomes *active* or ceases to be *active*.

-### Interval Sequencer

 Sequencing cues (key, interval) based on two Timing Objects.

 - the current positions of the two Timing Objects define a moving interval.
-- a cue is *active* whenever its interval is partially covered by this moving interval.
+- a cue is *active* whenever its interval is at least partially covered by this moving interval.
 - *enter* and *exit* events are emmitted at the precise momement when a cue becomes *active* or ceases to be *active*.